SirAnuse/uberstrike-assemblies/README.md

 # Features
 - Ability to select game flags from game creation menu
-- Fix to announcer sounds
+- Various fixes to the game client and quality of life improvements

 This list is incomplete, and will be updated as I update the client itself.